typelevel/typelevel.github.com/collections/_posts/2024-03-10-code-of-conduct.md

   author: typelevel
 ---

 We have [recently adopted a new Code of Conduct and Enforcement Policy](https://github.com/typelevel/governance/pull/129).
-This change was voted in by the Steering committee after an approximately 2.5 week long discussion period.
+This change was approved by the Steering committee after a 1 month discussion and voting period.
 Thank you to everyone who engaged!

 The scope of the Typelevel Code of Conduct and Enforcement Policy encompasses both organization **and** affiliate projects (as described in the [Typelevel Charter](https://github.com/typelevel/governance/blob/main/CHARTER.md)).
 While the Typelevel Charter has always specified that affiliate projects must adhere to the Typelevel organization policies, including the Code of Conduct, this has not been enforced in practice.